List of awards and nominations received by NYPD Blue

 NYPD Blue is an American television police procedural drama series that aired on ABC from September 21, 1993, to March 1, 2005.
 Created by Steven Bochco and David Milch, the show follows the cases of the fictional 15th Precinct of Manhattan, as well as the individual lives of its workers.
 Featuring a changing ensemble of actors, Dennis Franz and Gordon Clapp were among the longest lasting cast members, appearing in every season in a major capacity.

 NYPD Blue has garnered critical acclaim for its honest and gritty portrayal of the officers' personal and professional lives.
 Since its debut, the series has been nominated for 84 Primetime Emmy awards (winning 20), 13 Golden Globe awards (winning four), 23 SAG awards (winning three), 8 Directors Guild of America awards (winning two), 11 Satellite awards (winning two) and 11 TCA awards (winning one) among others.
 The series also garnered various industry and pop culture awards and nominations.

 Many of the actors and crew members were recognized for their individual work, winning several Emmy, Golden Globe, and SAG awards among others.
 Dennis Franz, the lead actor of the series, won 4 Emmy awards, a Golden Globe award, 3 SAG awards, and 5 Q awards, becoming the most decorated cast member of the series.
 Kim Delaney and Jimmy Smits won an Emmy award and a Golden Globe, respectively, for their performances on the series, in addition to receiving several nominations for Emmy awards, Golden Globe Awards, Golden Satellite awards and SAG awards.

 Awards and nominations

 ALMA Awards

 Esai Morales won an ALMA Award for his performance on the series.

 The American Latino Media Arts Award, commonly known as the ALMA Award, is an annual accolade bestowed by the National Council of La Raza recognizing American Latino contributions to television, film and music.
-Jimmy Smits, of Puerto Rican descent, won three awards for his role in the series while Esai Morales, also of Puerto Rican, won an award for Outstanding Actor in a Television Series in 2002.
+Jimmy Smits, of Puerto Rican descent, won three awards for his role in the series while Esai Morales, also of Puerto Rican descent, won an award for Outstanding Actor in a Television Series in 2002.